Web Development

 Basics Explained

 HTML, or Hypertext Markup Language, serves as the fundamental markup language for creating web pages.
 It uses tags to structure HTML content and is crucial in defining the elements on a webpage.
-For instance, when you need to create a heading in htm, you may use an opening <h1> tag followed by the heading text and then a closing </h1> tag.
+For instance, when you need to create a heading in htm, you may use an opening

 The essence of HTML may lie in its ability to provide structure and meaning to content rather than focusing solely on appearance.
 This approach is known as semantic HTML.
 By utilizing semantic HTML, developers may ensure that their web pages are accessible and well-structured for both users and search engines.